jpbempel/jpbempel.github.io/_posts/jvm-debug-symbols.md

 For the interpreter it seems obvious that there is a 1:1 mapping between the current state of execution of the bytecode and the source file/line number. but for JITed code?

 ## C1/C2
-When compiling a method, a debug info recorder is started and at each safepoint inserted, information about current execution context is recorded into the stream. used for GC, stacktraces (inclufind exception), and deoptimization. see comment: https://github.com/openjdk/jdk/blob/5d5bf16b0af419781fd336fe33d8eab5adf8be5a/src/hotspot/share/code/debugInfoRec.hpp#L40-L63
+When compiling a method, a [debug infoformation recorder](https://github.com/openjdk/jdk/blob/5d5bf16b0af419781fd336fe33d8eab5adf8be5a/src/hotspot/share/opto/compile.cpp#L968) is started and at each method call, a safepoint is inserted.

+A safepoint is point in code where it is safe for application threads to be stopped for doing some VM operations like GC that needs to inspect thread stacks.
+When thread execution is stopped at those safepoints, JVM state is perfectly known: local variables & registers may contain reference to object that needs to be tracked.

+Those safepoints are emitted by the JIT compiler at strategic places that balance the execution speed and reactivity to stop threads.
+It's also a trade-off for debug information recording as we cannot keep track of all machine instructions and their mapping equivalent to BCI/source line numbers.

+During compilation of a method, bytecode is converted to nodes inside a graph, and each operation is a specialized node.
+For calling a method we have a `CallNode` and those `CallNode`s are most of the time associated with a Safepoint.
+When emitting machine code for the node, JIT compiler knows that we are at a safepoint and trigger the recording of the current execution context through the debug information recorder.

+TODO: What information is recorded, 3 phases: add_safepoint, describe scope, end_safepoint

+not all the callnode are at safepoint, excpetions: Lock, LeafNode (call to native), ...

+It is used for GC, stacktraces (including exception), and deoptimization. see comment: https://github.com/openjdk/jdk/blob/5d5bf16b0af419781fd336fe33d8eab5adf8be5a/src/hotspot/share/code/debugInfoRec.hpp#L40-L63